himalayahall/DATA607-PROJECT3/Intro.md

 The team discussed refreshing the source dataset to make it more current but the vendor APIs required paid subscriptions.
 In addition, we did not have sufficient time to explore no-fee alternatives.

 We have added timestamps to all entities in our data model.
-This design feature can be leveraged by future projects to do time series analysis of required Data Science skills and education.
+This feature can be leveraged by future projects to do time series analysis of required Data Science skills and education.

 ## Data Model